|

 ordinary projectiles.
 Missiles have a maximum range of 5 km and can

-also be used against low-flying helicopters.
+also aim low-flying helicopters.
 A total of 45 rounds

 are carried, including APFSDS, HEAT and HE-FRAG.
-Effective range of
+28 rounds are

 Secondary